 By 1881 draper brothers Tom and Abraham Blood were occupying these premises, still number 10.
 However, following renumbering, by 1891 it was number 13.
 Then the property was described as having “an imposing and conspicuous three storied frontage of about 20 feet in width and a good distance to the rear, comprising a well-fitted up shop, show and workrooms”.

 In the photo above, it would be Elders Estate Agency, with the red lower facade.

 Traffic Alert !!
 January 4th 1887 ….
 Wrong Gear !!

-In 1887 draper Thomas Blood (of the Blood Brothers) had his shop at this site.
-A brewer’s cart belonging to Daybrook Brewery was delivering stock to the Market Inn (almost) next door when the horse attached to it started to back up.
+In 1887 a brewer’s cart belonging to Daybrook Brewery was delivering stock to the Market Inn (almost) next door to the Blood Brothers establishment, when the horse attached to it started to back up.
 Before it could be brought under control, the cart had gone into the large plate glass window of the drapery, smashing it to fragments.
 The window was not insured !!

 Surely not time for another drink ?!?
 What a fortuitous coincidence !
 We have just arrived at newly-replenished Market Tavern…. there it is on the extreme right.